College of Arts and Sciences Administrated Programs

 Master of Science

-Applied Statistics, Master of Science
+Applied Statistics, M.S.

 The objective of the graduate degree in Applied Statistics is to provide a pathway for students with diverse disciplinary interests to develop authoritative and practical expertise in applying statistical methods to analyzing data across disciplinary boundaries.
 Further, the program is designed for adult learners who may already be practicing professionals to increase their skills in applied statistics within various business and nonprofit contexts.